Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 Such units will automatically trigger the circulation process once or twice a day.
 It lasts 15-20 minutes, filtering the tub water until it’s clean.

-Alternatively, you could manually turn on the circulation process at the same time to ensure that the hot tub water is filtered sufficiently.
+Alternatively, you could manually turn on the circulation process simultaneously to ensure the hot tub water is filtered sufficiently.

 2. Cleanliness